 At the same time, in order to excel on the platform, it’s important understand the most significant factors behind a successful Kickstarter campaign.

 Tim Ferriss Guide to Raising 100k in 14 days

 Back in 2012, Tim Ferriss shared a success story about the founder of Soma on his blog.
 As part of the endeavor, he shared every nook and corner of his venture with Mike Del Ponte.
 Almost seven years have been passed, and we have seen a lot of variations in the trends of the market.
 But Tim keeps on inspiring dynamic entrepreneurs with his fantastic knowledge.

-With this in mind, here’s what you can do to hacking Kickstarter in 2019 to raise 100k in 14 days according to Tim Ferriss.
+With this in mind, here’s what you can do to hack Kickstarter in 2021 and raise 100k in 14 days according to Tim Ferriss.